wokalski/Hourglass/README.md

 ## License
 MIT.
 You can find it in the `LICENSE` file.
 Please note that this is not a product and therefore I am not expecting to spend a lot of time developing it further.

+## Contributing
+Feel free to submit issues and Pull Request.
+I do not, however, promise to implement anything even if it makes perfect sense.
+This is just a little utility.